-"Motor vehicle" means every vehicle, as defined in 21 Del.C. §101, which is self-propelled, except farm tractors and off-highway vehicles.
+"Motor vehicle" means every vehicle, as defined in 21 Del.C. §101(37).

-"Motor vehicle associate" means a person who has completed an approved emissions inspection equipment training program, who is both authorized and performs vehicle inspection requirements and is employed or under contract with the State of Delaware.
+"Motor vehicle associate" means a person who has completed an approved emissions inspection equipment training program, who is both authorized and performs vehicle inspection requirements, and is employed or under contract with the State of Delaware.